Endogen/lamden-python-dev/README.md

 ##### macOS

-If you don't already have it install the [Homebrew](https://docs.brew.sh/Installation) package manager and then install Python:
+If you don't already have it, install the [Homebrew](https://docs.brew.sh/Installation) package manager and then install Python:

 ```shell
 brew install python@3.9